jatofg/nawa/README.md

 `$ sorun config.ini`

-Of course, it is also possible to start it as a systemd service.
+If systemd is present on your system, a systemd service file will also be installed on your system.
+You can start an app as a daemon using the path to its ini file:

+`# systemctl start soru@/path/to/config.ini`

+For automatically starting an app on boot, use `systemctl enable`.

 ## Building